How to Use generative AI to Create World Maps in R

 Fetching and Cleaning Data

 Let’s now use the generated code to fetch the GDP data and prepare it for mapping.
-Here, we use the wbstats
+Here, we use the wbstats package to get GDP values, and the dplyr package to clean and organize our dataset to two essential columns: country name and GDP.

 library(wbstats)